 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Dance, too.
-About 2.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Dance.
+About 3.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea